redhat-cop/onboarding-manager/README.md

     esauer-sbx

-If the project is deleted, Project Manager will automatically recreate it.
+If the project is deleted, Onboarding Manager will automatically recreate it.

     $ oc delete project esauer-sbx
     $ oc projects